reyemtm/wmts-server/README.md

 ## Purpose

-Create a simple to use, performant tile server in NodeJS with WMTS and XYZ endpoints that reads from `mbtiles` database files.
-This is part of larger a Free and OpenSource for GIS toolchain to enable publishing geospatial data to the web.
+Create a simple to use, performant tile server in NodeJS with WMTS and XYZ endpoints that reads from an `mbtiles` database files.
+This is part of larger a Free and OpenSource for GIS toolchain for publishing geospatial data to the web.

 ## Features